 So, that’s an overview of why organic products cost more.
 But let’s move on to how you can still make healthier choices, even if your budget doesn’t allow a fully organic lifestyle.

 There are so many ways to choose health—diet, exercise, cleaning products, personal care, meditation—and there’s a cost spectrum in each category.
-Here are some inexpensive ways to maximize wellness.
+Here are some less expensive ways to maximize wellness.

 - Cook more, eat out less.
 When you start with real ingredients, you end up with real food in your belly, and you can use the leftovers for other meals later in the week.